Submission Guidelines Sciences Po Law Review (Blog)

 -

-Submissions must focus on a legal topic, though interdisciplinary approaches (e.g. political science, history, sociology etc.) are welcome.
-Articles related to novel developments in law or recent events are preferred.
+Submissions must address a legal topic, though interdisciplinary approaches (e.g. political science, history, sociology etc.) are welcome.
+Articles exploring novel legal developments are preferred.

 -